raven-dev-ops/e-commerce-backend/README.md

 ## Docker Compose

-A `docker-compose.yml` file is provided to run the application with PostgreSQL, MongoDB, Redis and a Celery worker.
+A `docker-compose.yml` file is provided to run the application with PostgreSQL, Redis and a Celery worker.
 Create a `.env` file as above and then start the stack:

 ```bash